The Path to Early Retirement for Physicians

 The weight of retirement can often be overwhelming.
 Beyond the financial aspects of retiring, the physicians we have spoken with often mention a fear associated with retiring, especially when considering retiring early.
 Fear of boredom, regret, or the threat of being wrong about how much you need to retire can hang like a dark cloud over physicians’ retirement planning decisions.

 There are, of course, many personal decisions to make with your family.
 Finding that sweet spot on the “likelihood of regret scale” (see table 1), and discovering meaningful activities and projects to fulfill your life after retirement is a personal journey best consulted with loved ones.
-However, for those physicians considering early retirement, having a trusted financial planner on your side can not only serve as a sounding board for your plans but can also help arm you with the necessary information to make the appropriate financial decisions for your retirement goals.
+However, for those physicians considering early retirement, having a trusted financial advisor on your side can not only serve as a sounding board for your plans but can also help arm you with the necessary information to make the appropriate financial decisions for your retirement goals.

 First things first– we believe it is important that you make sure you understand the difference between “retirement” and “financial independence”.
 Financial independence is a goal we should strive for no matter where we are in our career path.
 Financial independence can help reduce the financial anxiety of the retirement decision.
 Once financially independent, you are able to dictate the terms of your employment and create time in your schedule to focus on your passions, whatever they may be, rather than working according to some employer’s agenda just to produce income.